-POLICY 5.4.6 Create designated emergency routes and provide an array of disaster recovery facilities, with emergency supplies, that can withstand major natural hazard events, and keep the public informed of them through a variety of different outreach methods.

-POLICY 5.4.7 Ensure that proposed development in natural hazard areas is provided with consultation on green infrastructure and development best practices early in the application process.
+- POLICY 5.4.6 Create designated emergency routes and provide an array of disaster recovery facilities, with emergency supplies, that can withstand major natural hazard events, and keep the public informed of them through a variety of different outreach methods. - POLICY 5.4.7 Ensure that proposed development in natural hazard areas is provided with consultation on green infrastructure and development best practices early in the application process. - POLICY 5.4.8 Require periodic updates to reevaluate the appropriateness of regulations in light of changing circumstances.